 Most people can’t afford to buy a gold-plated long-term care insurance policy that offers a large daily benefit covering any possible need and that will continue paying indefinitely.
-If premiums for this type of Cadillac plan are not in your budget, what should you cut, the daily benefit amount or the number of years of coverage?
+If premiums for this type of Cadillac plan are not in your budget, what should you cut — the daily benefit amount or the number of years of coverage?

 So, for instance, a two-year policy paying a daily benefit of $200 is really a $146,000 long-term care fund (365 x 2 x $200).
-If the policyholder draws on the policy at the rate of $100 a day for one year, she will still have $109,500 ($146,000 - $36,500) to pay for future long-term care costs, whether at home, in assisted living, or in a nursing home -- no different than if she had purchased a four-year policy paying $100 a day in benefits.
+If the policyholder draws on the policy at the rate of $100 a day for one year, they will still have $109,500 ($146,000 - $36,500) to pay for future long-term care costs, whether at home, in assisted living, or in a nursing home — no different than if they had purchased a four-year policy paying $100 a day in benefits.

 Learn more about long-term care insurance.